pdkarhnak/marfs-mustang-devel/src/mustang/README.md

 # Running mustang

-Directly invoking the `mustang_engine` executable is discouraged since the executable attempts no argument parsing.
+Directly invoking the `mustang_engine` executable is discouraged since the executable attempts no substantive argument parsing.
 Instead, use the `mustang` frontend, which will appropriately parse arguments and can print help information.

 The `mustang` frontend requires at least one absolute path argument corresponding to an active MarFS location where traversal will begin.
 The